 · Boost Your Muscles

-I enjoy making this more challenging, so hence, in this step, I get into the standard plank position keeping my knees off the ground and back straight.
+I enjoy making this more challenging, so hence, in this step, I get into the standard plank position, keeping my knees off the ground and my back straight.
 I start rolling my abs roller forward slowly, and instead of pulling it back, I turn it to the left and then bring it back and do the same thing by rolling it to the right.

 This step requires a lot more muscle energy, but once I got used to the initial two steps, this modified version became much easier for me.
-The added turn in this step is more like an added feature that helps us to use the abs roller more effectively.
+The added turn in this step is more like an added feature that helps us to use the ab roller more effectively.

 · Routine Build-Up